dimstim/dimstim/README.md

 * [pyglet](http://www.pyglet.org)
 * [PyOpenGL](http://pyopengl.sourceforge.net)
 * [VisionEgg](http://visionegg.org)

+Right now, dimstim requires a specific revision of VisionEgg, rev 1413, in order to run properly.
+This is due to a switch to using pyglet for window initialization and positioning.
+You can get [http://github.com/visionegg/visionegg/tarball/tags/svn/r1413](VisionEgg rev 1413
+here).

 If you want to use a Data Translations board for digital output, you'll need to have DT's Open Layers libraries installed.
 If you're installing from source and you want to use your DT